Ravensthorpe railway station

 Ravensthorpe railway station serves the Ravensthorpe suburb of Dewsbury in West Yorkshire, England.
 It is situated on the Huddersfield line between Leeds and Manchester, 8 mi north east of Huddersfield.

-The station is managed by Northern Trains, although all services are currently provided by TransPennine Express.
+The station is managed by Northern Trains, although almost all services, except a handful of peak-time Leeds to Wigan Trains, are currently provided by TransPennine Express.

 Ravensthorpe station is situated just north-east of Thornhill LNW (London North Western) Junction, where a line branches to Wakefield Kirkgate.
 There are plans to rebuild the station to the west of the junction, on the route built by the former Manchester and Leeds Railway.

 History

 Ravensthorpe was a late addition to the London and North Western Railway, with the station and goods shed built in 1890 to attract freight traffic in the area.
 The line itself had opened some 42 years earlier.
 Originally, the station was called "Ravensthorpe and Thornhill" as L&Y had opened a station, Ravensthorpe, on their railway branch between Thornhill and Heckmondwike.